swedenconnect/technical-framework/ELN-0613 - Signature Activation Protocol.md

 - Signature Activation Data (SAD) - Signed data, asserting the signer's agreement to sign specific data.
 - SADRequest - Request for a SAD.

-The SAP specified in this document is specifically designed to be used with a signing service operating in accordance with the federated signing specification \[[ELN-0609](#eln-0609)\].
+The SAP specified in this document is specifically designed to be used with a signing service operating in accordance with the federated signing specification \[[DSS-Ext](#dss-ext)\].

 <a name="requirement-key-words"></a>
 ### 1.1.
 Requirement key words